Know How to Import PST to Office 365 Shared Mailbox – Complete Guide

 7. After that, click on Import data from the Filter your data window.

 8. Finally, PST to Office 365 Shared mailbox migration process gets started.
-And, once the task gets completed, the status of PST file displayed as Success.
+And, once the task gets completed, the status of the PST file is displayed as Success.

 Note: Make sure you have enough amount of time.
 Because the complete PST import method takes long hours for completion.